 Marine Conservation in Mozambique

-Volunteering in marine conservation in Mozambique is a unique experience where volunteers who are truly interested in marine science, animal biology and science generally can help the scientists in situ collect data on the megafauna, fish species and coral health in the local seas, reefs and estuary.
+Marine conservation in Mozambique is a unique experience where volunteers who are truly interested in marine science, animal biology and science generally can volunteer and help the scientists in situ collect data on the megafauna, fish species and coral health in the local seas, reefs and estuary.

 The main goal of the scientists is to produce reports on the variety and numbers of local marine animals, fish and reef health and present these to local and national governments, and many other interested parties, in order to help preserve this unique hotspot and stop the decline in the megafauna and other species.

-Anyone interested in a career in marine science or with a penchant for science generally will love the opportunity to work with these enthusiastic scientists.
+Anyone interested in a career in marine conservation or with a penchant for science generally will love the opportunity to work with these enthusiastic scientists.

 Marine conservation includes Scuba Diving